Miciah/openshift-extras/admin/load-balancer/README.md

 local-traffic policy rules, add these profiles to the virtual server, add members to the pools, delete members from the pools, and delete empty pools and unused policy rules when appropriate.
-Your virtual server must be named "ose-vlan."
+Your virtual server must be named "ose-vlan".
 The daemon will name the pools after applications following the template "/Common/ose-#{app_name}-#{namespace}" and create policy rules that redirect "/#{app_name}" to pools comprising the gears of the named application.
 The policy rules bypass applications' HAProxy instances and instead route to the